wolberlab/OpenMMDL/docs/openmmdl_setup.rst

 * :doc:`PDB Path Tutorial </tutorial_pdb_path>`

+2. The Amber Path, where Amber prmtop and inpcrd are used the preparation and simulation.
+This path allows to either use already prepared prmtop and inpcrd as an input or create the prmtop and inpcrd from an PDB File

+The tutorial for the Amber Path can be found here:

+* :doc:`Amber Path Tutorial </tutorial_amber_path>`

 Here is the table of the currently avaiable Forcefields and Watermodels for the PDB Path:

 .. figure:: /_static/images/Forcefield_watermodels.png